Later (novel): Story

-Years later, when Jamie is about to finish high school, Tia calls him and tells him that Uncle Harry has died of pneumonia.
-Jamie travels to the care home, talks to the ghost of his dead uncle, and asks him who his father is.
+Years later, when Jamie is about to finish high school, Tia tells him that Uncle Harry has died of pneumonia.
+Jamie travels to the care home, talks to the ghost of his dead uncle, and asks who his father is.
 Harry says that he is Jamie's father.
 Jamie refuses to ask for the details of his incestuous conception and does not say anything to his mother.
-Jamie tries to remain hopeful about the future, but is troubled by the fact that he might develop early onset Alzheimer's like his uncle.
+Jamie tries to remain hopeful about the future but is troubled by the fact that he might develop early onset Alzheimer's like his uncle/father.
 This could be found out by a simple test, which, however, he wants to have carried out only "later".